MichaelCurrin/learn-to-code/en/topics/version_control/Git/configure/commit_message_template.md

 - All new commits in the terminal or IDE can be made to start with a prefix template, only in the context of a repo.
 - You can use an unversioned text file in a repo to set a commit message prefix.
 - This can be used to associate all commits on a branch with a label such as ticket number.
-- Steps:
+- Setup steps:
 	1. Create the template file.
+	2. Exclude template from version control
-	2. Configure the repo to use it.
+	3. Configure the repo to use the template
-	3. Add the file to your global gitignore file.
-	4. Start committing.

 ## About